christianjtr/express-rest-api-sequelize/README.md

 When you have finished the assignment, zip your repo (make sure to include .git folder) and send us the zip.

 Thank you and good luck! 🙏

-## Next steps

-1. I would encourage the use of *TypeScript*.
-2. Enhance the separation of concerns throughout the project architecture.
-3. Swagger: Complete api documentation auto-documentation.
-4. Add unit tests.